KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 Autometa assigns a taxonomic rank to each contig and then takes only the contig belonging to the specified kingdom (either bacteria or archaea) for binning.
-We found that in host-associated metagenomes, this step vastly improves the binning performance of Autometa (and other pipelines) because less eukaryotic or viral contigs will be binned into bacterial bins.
+We found that in host-associated metagenomes, this step vastly improves the binning performance of Autometa (and other pipelines) because less eukaryotic or viral contigs will be placed into bacterial bins.

 The first step for contig taxonomy assignment is a local alignment search of the ORFs against a reference database.
 This can be accelerated using `diamond <https://github.com/bbuchfink/diamond>`_.

-Create a diamond formatted database of the NCBI non-redundant (nr) protein database.
+Create a diamond formatted database of the NCBI non-redundant (nr.gz) protein database.

 .. code-block:: bash

+    diamond makedb \
+        --in $HOME/Autometa/autometa/databases/ncbi/nr.gz \
-    diamond makedb --in $HOME/Autometa/autometa/databases/ncbi/nr --db $HOME/Autometa/autometa/databases/ncbi/nr -p 40
+        --db $HOME/Autometa/autometa/databases/ncbi/nr \
+        --threads 40

 Breaking down the above command: